sergueyarellano/tddpractice/docs/b.part4.md

 })
 ```

-Our next task should be designing `mapResponse` in a way that with just providing a "contract" with this structure
+Our next task should be designing `mapResponse` in a way that with just providing a "contract" with this structure.

 ```js
 contract: {